ipfabric/docs/docs/IP_Fabric_Settings/advanced/discovery/discovery_settings.md

 already defined device scope to avoid multiple repetitive failed SSH/Telnet attempts that may slow down snapshot creation.

-When “Limit discovery” is enabled it also ignores all new devices from the discovery seed and new include lists!
+When "Limit discovery" is enabled it also ignores all new devices from the discovery seed and new include lists!
 If you need to discover new device(s) with "Limit discovery" please add them manually to the last (or any other) snapshot.